Performance Testing for Mobile Apps: Ensuring Scalability Under Heavy Load

 • Business Impact: Poor app performance during occasions of high usage (such as during viral events or campaigns) can cost business resources and harm its reputation.

-• App Stability: Performance testing helps identify and fix issues related to memory leaks, slow database queries, and resource consumption that could degrade app performance over time.
+• App Stability: Performance testing will help in isolating and troubleshooting problems like memory leaks, slow database queries, and resource utilization, which may result in degradation of the app performance with the passing time.

 CTA1 (3).png